 There’s good news, though!

-And 2.
-Having postpartum hives is usually just a one-time thing.
+- Having postpartum hives is usually just a one-time thing.

 It doesn’t mean that you’ll have any new allergies once your body is back to a more normal balance.